 Convert Your Blog Readers into Hot Leads

-Conversion is all about getting the web visitors take a desired action on your online platform.
+Conversion is all about getting the web visitors to take the desired action on your online platform.

-A typical understanding of conversion is about customer paying money to buy your service or product.
+A typical understanding of conversion is about customers paying money to buy your service or product.

 That’s an incorrect way of looking at a blog lead.

-Conversion can be a beginning of a relationship or taking your relationship with your blog reader to the next level.
+Conversion can be the beginning of a relationship or taking your relationship with your blog reader to the next level.

-- Asking your blog readers to subscribe for your blog or newsletter can be a conversion.
+- Asking your blog readers to subscribe to your blog or newsletter can be a conversion.

 - Taking the free trial offer is conversion.